nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.3 Edit a module : `edit` <a name="edit-module"></a>

-Edits an existing module in the module list.
+Perhaps you want to key in your recent grades into your module tracker right when you get them?
 You may use this command to rectify any mistakes or add in any details you have omitted.
-For instance, you may want to add in the grade for a module you have just completed.
+This command edits details of a module you have previously added.

 **Syntax:** `edit <existing code> <toEdit>...`